-Guess what happens? rm starts to delete everything in the / folder which is the root of your entire system.
-If you notice it in time you may be able to salvage part of your system, but it does go in order of threads, which means your system will be hosed, especially if you are running with a SSD drive.
-So all because some ignorant person on Stack Overflow told you to use sudo as well as the rf flags with your rm command, your system is screwed with a capital F.
+Guess what happens? rm starts to delete everything in the / folder which signifies the root folder of your system.
+If you notice your mistake in time, you may be able to salvage part of your system.
+With a SSD drive, you can almost guarantee your system will be hosed.
+This is all due to someone telling you to add the force flag to your rm command with sudo, and now your system is screwed with a capital F.

-If you are ever told to use the chmod command to give the permissions 777 it may be wise to ignore that as well.
+So, if you are ever told to use the chmod command to give the permissions 777, you may be wise to ignore that as well.
 This was a new one to me up until today, but this would be a great time to cover folder permissions really quick.
 These three numbers represent the three types of permission you can give files and folders in a UNIX-based system.
-Having the correct permissions can keep your files safe, and keep anyone else from removing or overwriting them without your permission.
+Having the correct permissions can keep your files safe, keeping anyone else from removing or overwriting them without your permission.

-So what do the numbers mean you may ask?
+What do the numbers mean?
 The first number controls the user’s permissions, the second is for the group that is set to the file, and the last number is for the world (everyone).
 It should be obvious that you do not want to give the world the same access you would give yourself, but that is exactly what 777 does.

 These three numbers are binary totals that represent the permission types, but to spare the deep explanation let’s look at the fundamentals.
-Each number represents three different permissions (in the simplest case at least), read, write, and execute.
-Execute is the value 1, Write is the value 2, and Read is the value 4.
-So if you add those numbers up you end up with 7, meaning all of these permissions.
-Offering permissions like 4 (Read), or 5 (Read/Execute) are more common permissions for the group and world when setting these, and even 0 (no access) for world.
-So I would suggest using 755 or even 740 for your project folders, because you are the one that needs access, and very rarely anyone else.
+Each number represents three different permissions (in the simplest case at least), read, write, and execute: Execute is the value 1, Write is the value 2, and Read is the value 4.
+When you add those numbers up, you end up with 7 which signifies all three permissions.
+Offering permissions like 4 (Read), or 5 (Read/Execute) are more common permissions for the group and world, and even 0 (no access) for world in protected areas.
+A good suggestion is using 755 or even 740 for your project folders, because you are the one that needs access and very rarely anyone else.

-When using ls -l to list files, you can see the permissions as rwx (read/write/execute) for each group, and you can also set permissions this way.
-When using the chmod command to change these permissions, you can use r, w, and x to add these values.
-Of course the octal method is much more terse, takes less time, but the option exists where you can learn more by typing man chmod.
+Using ls -l to list files will show the permissions as rwx (read/write/execute) for each group.
+You can also use these same characters to set permissions.
+With the chmod command you can change these permissions, and can use r, w, and x to interpret access.
+The octal method is much more terse, but an option exists where you may learn more simply by typing man chmod.

 There are many languages that will put files and folders in user owned folders, and that includes the default behavior of many Linux and UNIX packages and ports.
 If you find yourself having issues with system permissions in OSX, you are probably installing packages manually where you would instead want to install your language packages through HomeBrew.
-Aside from being an almost mandatory package manager for OSX developers, it also adds package installations to an isolated system directory, but with permissions that do not require super-user access, but most importantly placing the constantly changing user files in user folders.
-An example of this particular issue in OSX is using the system’s Python installation for development, which is not a great idea.
+Aside from being an almost mandatory package manager for OSX developers, it also adds package installations to an isolated system directory.
+It uses permissions that do not require super-user access, placing the files in the user’s folders.
+A good example of this particular issue in OSX, is using the system’s Python installation for development.

 Responsible Project Environments for Ruby, Python, and CocoaPods